 Touching denotes a familiarity that should not be deemed to exist between a security pro and another individual.
 A professional physical distance, enhanced through body language, is imperative.

-Once a person obtains a security degree and seeks security jobs, the importance of mastering appropriate body language truly is a prime consideration.
+Once a person obtains a seeks security job, the importance of mastering appropriate body language is a prime consideration.
 Security careers advance farther and faster when a person does utilize proper body language in undertaking his or her job.

 - 10 Free Online Tools for Security Careers